 Have questions?
 Visit our FAQs or contact NSC.

 Weekends can be a dangerous time on our roadways.
-But as you make your weekend party plans – before taking that first drink – include a plan for a designated driver, arrange for a taxi or ride share, or make arrangements to stay at a friend's home.
+But as you make your weekend party plans – before taking that first drink – include a plan for a designated driver, a taxi or ride share, or an overnight stay at a friend's home.
 Just a single drink can cause a decline in visual function, mental judgment and motor skills, resulting in driver impairment.

 In the 1980s, the United States saw a significant reduction in alcohol-involved crashes due to lowering the legal driving limit to 0.08 blood alcohol concentration, increasing the minimum legal drinking age to 21 and instituting educational campaigns about the dangers of drinking and driving.